lmio/translation/docs/README.md

 ## Basic Concepts

-There are three main administrator roles: admin, ISC, and staff.
+There are three main administrator roles: admin, HSC, and staff.

 Firstly, admin adds countries and languages data.
 Then, for each country (also called "team"), admin creates a user for the team, which is a pair of (country, language).